 Still Romanian to the bones, I’m cautious not to add to much heat to my dishes, I really don’t think I can handle spiciness too well.
 Maybe if I have spicy food for a while, I might get used to it a lot quicker, but I don’t really eat spicy that often.

 How do you make Indian butter chicken?

-How do you make sauce for butter chicken?
+How do you make the best sauce for butter chicken?